McNubn/uni-python/README.md

 Numpy allows the program to generate an array of values from 0 to 4.1 (as the upper value is not included, I have set it to 4.1 so that 4 will be include in this) in steps of 0.5.
 The steps of 0.5 will allow for more markers on the plot, and thus give a bit of a smoother line.
 We use numpy arrays for this, as we can then square and cube the values in that array for g(x) and h(x).

 It then uses pyplot to plot each of these three functions onto the same set of axes.
 Each function has the original numpy array as their x axis, and their respective function results on the y axis.
-These plots have also been labeled (with some use of Python's encoding to add the appropriate squared and cubed symbols - https://www.fileformat.info/info/unicode/char/b2/index.htm), alongside labels on the x and y axis, a title and a legend.
+These plots have also been labeled (with some use of Python's encoding to add the appropriate squared and cubed symbols - (https://www.fileformat.info/info/unicode/char/b2/index.htm), alongside labels on the x and y axis, a title and a legend.

 Output:
 ![week 8 output](https://screenshot.click/24_24-pdhi3-8j8pj.jpg)

+# Contributors

+All contributions and commits to this repo have been made by me, Brian Doheny.

+McNubn is my personal GitHub account created especially for this project.

+OtherBrian is the GitHub account I use for work.
+As I have been using my work laptop for the majority of this, most of the commits will be from the OtherBrian account.
+I will happily provide evidence of my OtherBrian account if required.